-Vehicles in violation of posted restrictions (i.e., cited three times or more for parking without a current decal, parked in a fire lane, occupying a space reserved for the disabled with no visible authorization, parked in a no parking area, reserved space, in a service vehicle space without a hang tag, blocking traffic flow or a danger to the safety of others) will be towed or impounded at the owner's expense.
+Vehicles in violation of posted restrictions (i.e., cited two times or more for parking without a current decal, parked in a fire lane, occupying a space reserved for the disabled with no visible authorization, parked in a no parking area, reserved space, in a service vehicle space without a hang tag, blocking traffic flow or a danger to the safety of others) will be towed, imobilized or impounded at the owner's expense.
 All vehicles towed by the Police Department are impounded in an on-campus area.
-Arrangements to retrieve the vehicle must be made at the Police Department.
+Arrangements to retrieve the vehicle must be made at the Park N Pony office during regular business hours and SMU Police Department all other hours.